brittni-and-the-polar-bear/live-stream-notes/README.md

-# twitch-stream-notes
+# Twitch Stream Notes

-Notes about resources and music from Twitch streams by brittni and the polar bear.
+Notes about resources and music from Twitch streams by [brittni and the polar bear](https://www.twitch.tv/brittniandthepolarbear).